flashcordon/big-history/Mystères-physique.md

 ### Les anisotropies du CMB

+-  the physics of the CMB takes place in the early universe, well before dark energy becomes important.

+Dark energy two decades after 19
+Figure 9.
+Constraints on cosmological parameters from our analysis of current data from three principal probes: SN Ia (JLA [203];
+blue), BAO (BOSS DR12 [30]; green), and CMB (Planck 2015 [74]; red).
+We show constraints on Ωm and constant w (left panel) and on w0 and wa in the parametrization from (17), marginalized over Ωm (right panel).
+The contours contain 68.3%, 95.4%, and 99.7% of the likelihood, and we assume a flat universe in both cases. crowave background at first appears disappointingly insensitive to dark energy.
+This na ̈ıve expectation is borne out because the physics of the CMB takes place in the early universe, well before dark energy becomes important.
+There, baryons and photons are coupled due to the Coulomb coupling between protons and elec- trons and the Thomson scattering between electrons and photons.
+This coupling leads to coherent oscilla- tions, which in turn manifest themselves as wiggles in the observed power in the distribution of the hot and cold spots on the microwave sky.
+The angular power spectrum that describes the statistical distribution of the temperature anisotropies (see the lower left panel in figure 5) therefore has rich structure that can be fully predicted as a function of cosmological parame- ters to sub-percent-level accuracy.
+The angular power spectrum is a superb source of information about, not only the inflationary parameters, but also dark matter and even, as we discuss here, dark energy.
+Dark energy affects the distance to the epoch of recombination, and therefore the angular scale at which the CMB fluctuations are observed.

+Given that the physics of the CMB takes place at the redshift of recombination when dark energy is presumably completely negligible, the physical structure of CMB fluctuations is unaffected by dark energy

+dark energy affects the angle at which the features are observed — that is, the horizontal location of the CMB angular power spectrum peaks.

+ the CMB essentially constrains the comoving distance to recombination with the physical matter density ΩmH2
+0 fixed

+Another, much weaker, effect of dark energy on the CMB power spectrum is through the late-time Integrated Sachs Wolfe (ISW) effect [220, 221].
+The ISW is due to the change in the depth of the potential wells when the universe is not matter dominated.
+One such epoch — the early-time ISW effect — occurs around recombination when radiation is not yet completely negligible.
+The late-time ISW effect occurs when dark energy becomes important at z .
+1.
+The late-time ISW produces additional power in the
+CMB power spectrum at very large angular scales — multipoles .
+20, corresponding to scales larger than about 10 degrees on the sky

+effet Sachs-Wolfe intégré (uo ISW, pour Integrated Sachs-Wolf) L'énergie sombre “applatit” les potentiels gravitationnels → Les photons du FDC sont afectés

+gravitational interaction of CMB photons with time-varying potentials
+• sensitive to the growth of structures

+Ce nom est inspiré de celui de l'effet Sachs-Wolfe, qui donne la valeur des fluctuations de température observées depuis une zone en tenant compte des effets de décalage vers le rouge dus à celle-ci (une zone plus chaude est souvent plus dense, et les photons perdent de l'énergie en s'échappant de celle-ci, ce qui dans certains cas contrebalance leur excès d'énergie).

 Cosmic Microwave Background Anisotropies: Although CMB anisotropies provide limited information about dark energy on their own, CMB constraints on the geometry, matter content, and radiation content of the Universe play a critical role in dark energy studies